maykar/compact-custom-header/compact-custom-header/readme.md

 ## Features:
-* Per device settings with user agents.
+* Per device settings using user agents.
 * Hide any icon or the entire header altogether.
 * Replace any icon button with a clock while keeping the buttons functionality.
 * Compact design.